-Jayson Hill walked down a path he had travelled a hundred times before.
-It was the path to the fort he and his friends had built in the woods last summer.
+Jayson Hill walked down a path he had traveled a hundred times before.
+It was the path to the fort he and his friends had built last summer.
 He knew he was dreaming, but it was unlike any dream he had ever had before.
 The summer sun was warmer and more real than any normal dream.
-The trees of the wood surrounding him were slightly hazy, which seemed to be the only normal thing about his dream.
+The trees of the wood surrounding him were hazy, which seemed to be the only normal thing about his dream.

 Jayson spun around as a voice filled his ears.
 It called his name over and over again.
 The voice seemed to come from everywhere, but there was no one with him.
-Jayson began running full out, headed for the creek and the little drawbridge he and his friends had made to access their treehouse fort.
+He began running full out, headed for the creek and the little drawbridge he and his friends had made to access their tree house.
 With each step he took, the voice grew louder and louder.
 The sun was beginning to grow brighter, and still the voice called to him.
 He could barely make out the trees anymore.

 He stopped running.
-There was a flash of white light, and Jayson woke with a start, lying flat on his back in his bed as if he had dropped straight through the ceiling.
-The pull chain on the fan above him swayed in time with his still rapid breathing.
+There was a flash of white light, and Jayson woke with a start, lying flat on his back as if he had dropped straight through the ceiling.
+The pull chain on the fan above his bed swayed in time with his still rapid breathing.
 He rubbed his eyes and took several deep breaths.
-The haziness that had plagued his dream slowly subsided in the light of another typical Swansdale, Ohio morning.
-It was day break, and the sun had just peeked over the horizon, casting misty patterns of pink, amber and gray tones across the sleepy little housing community the fourteen-year old boy lived in.
+The haziness that had plagued his dream subsided in the light of another typical Swansdale, Ohio morning.
+It was daybreak, and the sun had just peeked over the horizon, casting misty patterns of pink, amber and gray tones across the sleepy little housing community.
 It had rained that night, and the foliage seemed to be alive with thousands of twinkling Christmas lights as the morning sun hit the tiny droplets.

 His Jack Russel Terrier, Jesse, quietly snored beside him.
 Jayson scratched behind the dog’s ears as he turned to face his alarm clock.
 7:02 AM.

 “Good morning,” said his mother from the kitchen table.
-She did not sound pleased with her son tearing through the house, and looked even less thrilled as she raised an eyebrow at him.
+She did not sound pleased as her son tore through the house, and looked even less thrilled as she raised an eyebrow at him.

 “Good morning!
 Love you!
-Bye!” said Jayson slamming the front door on his untied shoe lace.
-He opened the door again to free himself and smiled sheepishly at his family who sat together eating at the kitchen table.
+Bye!” said Jayson slamming the front door on his untied shoelace.
+He opened the door again to free himself.
+He smiled sheepishly at his family who sat together eating at the kitchen table.
 His little sister, Jessica, rolled her eyes at him and stuffed another spoonful of Frosted Flakes in her mouth.

 He approached Leo’s front door breathless and clutching at a stitch in his side.
 After a moment, he raised his hand to knock on the door.
 His knuckles nearly collided with Leo’s pudgy face.
 Leo whipped back just in time, and his blonde hair fell into his blue eyes.